blacklabelops-legacy/letsencrypt/README.md

 You can invoke all functionality manually.
 Supported commands are:

 * install: Automatic initial install.
-If you use this multiple times then letsencrypt will create multiple accounts.
+If you use this multiple times then Certbot will create multiple accounts.
 * newcert: Simply generate a new certificate.
 * renewal: Automatically renew certificate.